Addepar/ember-table/tests/dummy/app/pods/docs/examples/body/row-selection/template.md

 # Selected Rows

-`selectedRows` is meant to be an array with the rows that are selected in it.
+`selection` can either be a single row, or a group of rows.
+Selecting a row also marks all of its children as selected.

-In order to keep the selection state as minimal as possible, `selectedRows` will also deduplicate selections by removing all children when a parent node is selected.
+In order to keep the selection state as minimal as possible, when `selection` is a group it will also deduplicate selections by removing all children when a parent node is selected.
 Ember Table can infer that because the parent node is selected, all of its children _must_ be selected:

 {{#docs-demo as |demo|}}
   {{#demo.example name="selected-rows"}}